dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 Absence of QTx values which were requested by client but are not present in the MQTYPE-Response option indicates that:

+- (for responses from recursive servers) that the server does not have any records for that QTx value in cache, and/or

+- the individual responses could not be combined into one message because of RCODE or other flag mismatches, and/or

 - the server was unwilling to process the request (e.g. because a limit was exceeded), and/or

-- the individual responses could not be combined into one message because of RCODE or other flag mismatches, and/or

-- the message size limit would be exceeded
+- the response size limit would be exceeded

 The client MUST subsequently initiate separate standalone queries for all QTx values for which an answer is still required.